an0n4ce/CTF-Write-Ups/SHELL-CTF-21/Fun-With-Token/README.md

 ![](img/7.png)

 We can see here username and password is encoded to `ROT13` cipher.
 Now we need `SIGNATURE` key to verify.
 When we get file named `admins` there is `file=` parameter to get file. that is `/getFile?file=admins`. maybe there is chance for `LFI` vulnerability.
-Let's look that to get something interesting file.
+Let's look that to get something interesting file with `curl` command.

 ![](img/10.png)